 Currently there is no known cure for retinitis pigmentosa.
-However, research has shown that Vitamin A may slow the progression of certain forms of RP.
-Your ophthalmologist can advise you about the risks and benefits of Vitamin A and how much you can safely take.
-Taking too much vitamin A can be toxic, and evidence of vitamin A’s effect on RP progression is not substantial.
+However, research has shown that vitamin A palmitate may slow the progression of certain forms of RP.
+Your ophthalmologist can advise you about the risks and benefits of vitamin A palmitate and how much you can safely take.
+Taking too much vitamin A palmitate can be toxic, and evidence of vitamin A palmitate’s effect on RP progression is not substantial.

 Another recommendation for slowing vision loss from RP is to wear sunglasses to protect your retina from harmful ultraviolet (UV) light.